Burbank, California: Cinema history

-In 2002, a fire broke out on Disney's Burbank lot, damaging a sound stage where a set was under construction for Disney's feature film Pirates of the Caribbean: The Curse of the Black Pearl (2003).
-No one was injured in the blaze.

 While filming Apollo 13 (1995) and Coach Carter (2005), the producers shot scenes at Burbank's Safari Inn Motel.
 True Romance (1993) also filmed on location at the motel.
-Back to the Future (1985) shot extensively on the Universal Studios backlot but also filmed band audition scenes at the Burbank Community Center.
-San Fernando Blvd. doubled for San Diego in The Lost World: Jurassic Park (1997) while much of Christopher Nolan's Memento was shot in and around Burbank with scenes on Burbank Blvd., at the Blue Room (a local bar also featured in the 1994 Michael Mann feature Heat), the tattoo parlor, as well as the character Natalie's home.
+Back to the Future (1985) shot extensively on the Universal Studios backlot but also filmed band audition scenes at the McCambridge Park Rec Center, and Doc's Garage on Victory Place.
+San Fernando Boulevard doubled for San Diego in The Lost World: Jurassic Park (1997) while much of Christopher Nolan's Memento was shot in and around Burbank with scenes on Burbank Blvd., at the Blue Room (a local bar also featured in the 1994 Michael Mann feature Heat), the tattoo parlor, as well as the character Natalie's home.

 The city's indoor shopping mall, Burbank Town Center, is often used as a backdrop for shooting films, television series and commercials.
 Over the years, it was the site for scenes in Bad News Bears (2005) to location shooting for Cold Case, Gilmore Girls, ER and Desperate Housewives.
 The ABC show Desperate Housewives also frequently used the Magnolia Park area for show scenes, along with the city's retail district along Riverside and adjacent to Toluca Lake, California.
 Also, Universal Pictures' Larry Crowne shot exterior scenes outside Burbank's Kmart, the store doubled for 'U Mart', and in The Hangover Part II (2011) a breakfast scene was filmed at the IHOP restaurant across the street.

 The Burbank Airport is also an important part of the city's cinematic history.
 In the early days of Hollywood, many stars and filmmakers used the airport to travel to and from Los Angeles.
-The airport has also been featured in a number of films and television shows over the years, including The Hindenburg (film), Wonder Woman (TV series), and Perry Mason (1957 TV series).
+The airport has also been featured in a number of films and television shows over the years, including The Hindenburg, Wonder Woman, and Perry Mason.

 In 2012, an international filmmaking and acting academy opened its doors in Burbank.
 The school, the International Academy of Film and Television, traces its roots to the Philippines.
 The first class will include students from 30 countries.